What is the Performing Artists Collective?

 - Multipurpose room with community study space, classroom technology, and electric keyboards

-What courses will we take?
+What course will we take?

 - MUS 358: Music in World Cultures (4 credits).
 Satisfies International Cultures (IC) general education requirement.